nova-pkgs/python/Doc/library/os.rst

    Similar to :func:`waitpid`, except a 3-element tuple, containing the child's process id, exit status indication, and resource usage information is returned.
    Refer to :mod:`resource`.\ :func:`~resource.getrusage` for details on resource usage information.
 The arguments to :func:`wait4` are the same as those provided to :func:`waitpid`.

+   Availability: Unix.

-   .. availability:: Unix.
+   .. versionadded:: 2.5

 .. data:: WNOHANG